-- Because one tends to forget the topics relevant to Legal Aptitude and Legal Reasoning, try spending at least one hour a day revising them.
+- Because one tends to forget the topics relevant to Legal Aptitude and Legal Reasoning, try revising them at least one hour a day.

-- Try to set aside 3 to 4 hours each week for Logical and Numerical Reasoning.
-This will help you increase your speed, which is an important aspect of both parts.
+- Set aside 3 to 4 hours each week for Logical and Numerical Reasoning.
+This will help you increase your speed, an important aspect of both parts.

 - Stick to the requirement of taking at least one practice exam every week.

 Unlike JEE MAINS or AIIMS, which follow the boards directly, there is usually a one-month delay between the boards and CLAT.
 As a result, a student has adequate time to revise the whole syllabus.
-This is the most critical period that will determine whether or not you succeed in getting into law school.
+This is the most critical period that will determine whether you succeed in law school.

 - After the revision, solve questions and mock tests seriously and in the stipulated time of 2 hours.

 - After you’ve finished your review, take a serious look at the questions and sample exams you’ve been given and finish them in the allotted period of 2 hours.